J7779/J7779/README.md

 > 💡 <b>My Philosophy:</b>
 > “If it works, don’t touch it.
-> If it doesn’t work... it’s probably a caching issue (seriously dislike Redux lol).”
+> If it doesn’t work... it’s probably a caching issue (love hate releationship with Redux lol).”

 ---